zahra-ari/nih-topic-explorer/README.md

 If you use this tool or dataset, please cite:

-> Zahra Zad, Ioannis Ch.
-Paschalidis. *NIH Topic Explorer: Mapping Research Priorities in NIH-Funded Grants Using Topic Modeling.* arXiv preprint arXiv:2506.12345, 2025.
+>(Replace following with actual info-->) Paula Fearon. *NIH Topic Explorer: Mapping Research Priorities in NIH-Funded Grants Using Topic Modeling.* arXiv preprint arXiv:2506.12345, 2025.
 > [https://arxiv.org/abs/2506.12345](https://arxiv.org/abs/2506.12345)

 ## 📁 Files